A Parallel Algorithm for Exact Bayesian Structure Discovery in Bayesian Networks: Parallel Algorithm

-By our previous definition, a subset $S$ is encoded by an $n$-bit string $\omega$, where $\omega[i]=1$ if variable $i\in S$ and $\omega[i]=0$ otherwise.
-In an $n$-$D$ hypercube, $\omega$ is also used to denote the id of a processor.
-We can take this natural mapping so that each processor $\omega$ is responsible for transforming the subset $\omega_S$.
+By our definition in Section~3.1.1, a subset $S$ is encoded by an $n$-bit string $\omega$, where $\omega[i]=1$ if variable $i\in S$ and $\omega[i]=0$ otherwise.
+In an $n$-$D$ hypercube, $\omega$ is also used to denote the \emph{id} of a processor.
+We can take this natural mapping so that each processor $\omega$ is responsible for the corresponding subset $S$.
 This forms the basic idea of the two parallel algorithms.

-\textbf{Algorithm~\ref{algorithm2}} runs for $n+1$ iterations.
-In each iteration, all $2^n$ processors operate on their $S\subseteq V$ concurrently (Lines 4 to 13).
-In iteration $j$, before the computation starts, each processor $\omega$ with $\omega[j]=0$ sends its $t_{j-1}(S)$ to its neighbor $\omega'$ obtained by inverting its $\omega[j]$ to 1, i.e., $\omega'=\omega\oplus2^{j-1}$ (Line 3).\footnote{$\oplus$ stands for the bitwise exclusive or (XOR) between two binary strings.} The neighbor receiving this $t_{j-1}$ will perform the addition on line 11 in iteration $j$ if necessary.
+Algorithm~\ref{algorithm2} runs for $n+1$ iterations.
+In each iteration, all $2^n$ processors operate on their $S\subseteq V$ concurrently (Lines 3 to 12).
+In iteration $j$, before the computation starts, each processor $\omega$ with $\omega[j]=0$ sends its $t_{j-1}(S)$ to its neighbor $\omega'$ obtained by inverting its $\omega[j]$ to 1, i.e., $\omega'=\omega\oplus2^{j-1}$.\footnote{$\oplus$ stands for the bitwise exclusive or (XOR) between two binary strings. $2^{j-1}$ stands for the binary string of integer $2^{j-1}$.} The neighbor receiving this $t_{j-1}$ will perform the addition on line 10 in iteration $j$ if necessary.
+Figure~\ref{fig:nd-upzeta} illustrates an example of Algorithm~\ref{algorithm2} solving a problem with $n=3$ and $d=2$.

-In \textbf{Algorithm~\ref{algorithm3}}, the mapping of the computation of $S$ to $n$-$D$ hypercube is the same as in \textbf{Algorithm~\ref{algorithm2}}.
-The only difference resides in communication.
+In Algorithm~\ref{algorithm3}, the mapping of the computation of $S$ to $n$-$D$ hypercube is the same as in Algorithm~\ref{algorithm2}.
 In iteration $j$, after the computation starts, each processor $\omega$ with $\omega[j]=1$ sends its $t_{j-1}$ to its neighbor $\omega'$ obtained by inverting its $\omega[j]$ to 0, i.e., $\omega'=\omega\oplus2^{j-1}$.
-The neighbor receiving this $t_{j-1}$ will perform the addition on line 8 in iteration $j$ if necessary.
+The neighbor receiving this $t_{j-1}$ will perform the addition on line 7 in iteration $j$ if necessary.
+Figure~\ref{fig:nd-downzeta} illustrates an example of Algorithm~\ref{algorithm3} solving a problem with $n=3$ and $d=2$.

-In each iteration, all $S\subseteq V$ are computed concurrently on a $n$-$D$ hypercube, the computation times for both parallel algorithms are $O(n)$.
-Further, in both algorithms, the communications happen only among neighboring processors ($\omega'=\omega\oplus2^{j-1}$ always produces two binary strings $\omega,\omega'$ that differ in only one bit).
+In each iteration, all $S\subseteq V$ are computed concurrently on a $n$-$D$ hypercube, the computation times for both parallel algorithms being $O(n)$.
+Further, in both algorithms, the communications happen only between neighboring processors (two binary strings $\omega,\omega'$ differ in only one bit).
 Thus, the two algorithms are communication-efficient.